Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Example Korean lesson from Rosetta Stone

 In fact, it’s the most visually-oriented language program our team has come across.
-If you learn best through visual methods and don’t rely heavily on auditory or kinesthetic learning, Rosetta Stone is likely to align perfectly with your learning style.
+If you learn best through visual methods and don’t rely heavily on auditory or hands-on learning, Rosetta Stone is likely to align perfectly with your learning style.

 Immersive Learning Environment